fieldtrip/website/tutorial/ica_artifact_cleaning.md

 In this tutorial we will demonstrate ICA cleaning on the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset.
 This is a resting state recording without an explicit experimental task, however in this recording the subject was on putpose making certain types of artifacts, such as blinking with the eyes, looking back and forth, making headmovements, and biting their teeth to induce EMG activity in the jaw muscles.

 This dataset not only includes MEG data, but also separate bipolar recordings from the EOG and ECG, plus two bipolar EMG channels that record activity from neck and jaw muscles.
 In principle we could use thexe extra channels to find artifacts or to facilitate or even automate the identification of artifactual ICA components.
 In the remainder we will _not_ make use of the EOG, ECG and EMG channels, we will only show how ICA can be used on the MEG channels.

 ## Background

 Independent component analysis (ICA) is a spatio-temporal decomposition strategy that assumes that the underlying sources of the EEG or MEG have a stationary spatial projection to the channels, and are temporally maximally independent.
 Using ICA it is possible to estimate as many components as there are channels.
 We know that there are many more neuronal sources than channels, especially if the recordings are very long.
 As such, the ICA decomposition will only be an approximation of the most visible independent components.
-We also know that the number of prominient artifactual contributions to the data is usually rather limited, so that means that we probably only need a few components to explain the artifacts.
+We also know that the number of prominent artifactual contributions to the data is usually rather limited, so that means that we probably only need a few components to explain the artifacts.
 Following the ICA decomposition we can identify the artifactual components, and backproject all other components to the channel level, excluding the artifacts.

 As ICA assumes spatially stationary sources and can only estimate a limited set of sources, we should try to preprocess our data so that we don't "loose" ICA components to trivial artifacts in the data.
 If your subject is still moving in the first few minutes of the recording because the experiment did not start yet, you would want to exclude that section from the ICA decomposition.